6arek212/Graph-Theory-Assignemt3-Python/Readme.md

 </br>

 ## How To Run

-    In the ui package : python3 gui.py
+    In pycharm run the gui file inside the ui package Or runt the main file